Set up disaster recovery to Azure for on-premises physical servers

 - In Machine type, select Physical machines.

-- Select the Azure storage account you want to use for replicating data.
+- Under Target azure network, choose the Azure storage account you want to use for replicating data.

-- Select the Azure network and subnet to which Azure VMs will connect, when they're created after failover.
+- In Subnet, select the Azure network and subnet to which Azure VMs will connect, when they're created after failover.

-- In Replication settings > Configure replication settings, verify that the correct replication policy is selected.
+Under Replication policy tab, verify that the correct replication policy is selected.